 Stonebench & Elmore

-In Early May Weir Green in Elmore comes to life, there is an orchard which spring to bloom. the pasture is green and lush with lots of wildflowers, buttercups in particular.
+In Early May Weir Green in Elmore comes to life, there is an orchard which springs to bloom.
+The pasture is lush with lots of wildflowers, buttercups in particular.

-A tiny village on the Forest of Dean side of the estuary is a nice walk with views across the river towards Arlingham.
+A tiny village on the Forest of Dean side of the estuary is an enjoyable walk with views across the river towards Arlingham.
 The walk includes some nice woodland called Box Grove Woods.
 More info…

-Westgate Island is not far from the city of Gloucester and is a nice short walk near to the river as well as a former boating lake.
+Westgate Island is close to the city of Gloucester and is a nice short walk near to the river and a former boating lake.
 The parkland also has a raised railway line running through it which has some interesting archways to walk through.

 There are a variety of pubs and eateries on the banks, many with beer gardens so you can enjoy the views.